5 Health Benefits Of Psyllium Husk & Directions To Use It

 Image: Shutterstock

-Obesity and hypercholesterolemiai XA disorder that raises cholesterol levels in the blood, restricting its flow, which increases the risk of cardiovascular problems. are linked to various metabolic and cardiovascular disorders.
+Obesity and hypercholesterolemiai A disorder that raises cholesterol levels in the blood, restricting its flow, which increases the risk of cardiovascular problems. are linked to various metabolic and cardiovascular disorders.
 Increasing the intake of dietary fiber has the potential to improve the serum lipid profile.
+That is why many people consume isabgol for weight loss.

 Ingredients like psyllium husk, oat bran, and barley have abundant amounts of water-soluble fiber.
 Dietary psyllium fiber consumption has also been found to increase fecal fat excretion by 41.27%.
 This shows that psyllium can reduce plasma and liver cholesterol levels, increase the level of HDL (good cholesterol), and exhibit positive gut-modulatory effects.